gilbmura/Urban-Mobility-Data-Explorer/README.md

 A comprehensive Flask-based web application for analyzing NYC taxi trip data with advanced ETL processing, real-time insights, and machine learning algorithms.

+**This is our link to the Demo video:** https://youtu.be/mV2FUDZuNRI

 ## Features 🎯

 ### Data Processing & ETL